 Current Projects

-Learn more about our ongoing projects here:
+Learn more about our active projects here:

-Year 11 Projects
+Year 12 (2024-2025) Projects

-Y11P1: Colocation of Primary Care, Dental, and Pharmacy Residencies: An Analysis of Interprofessional Post-Graduate Training
+Colocation of Primary Care, Dental, and Pharmacy Residencies: An Analysis of Interprofessional Post-Graduate Training

 An integrated, interprofessional team-based model of practice is an essential element of delivering high- quality primary care.
 Integrating dentists and primary care physicians enhances access and coordination of care.
 Despite support for interprofessional education across national health organizations and accrediting bodies, little is known about the prevalence and composition of interprofessional post- graduate training on a national level.
 This project will produce a much-needed body of evidence on the prevalence, location and factors predicting co-location of dental, pharmacy and primary care residencies in the United States.